Mar

 Beginning authors tend to overuse “said bookisms,” which are words used to replace the word “said.”
 For example, in the sentence “I’m ready!” he declared, declared is a said-bookism.

 Using more than a few said-bookisms per page will probably make the dialogue feel melodramatic and stilted (“I’m hungry,” he uttered).
-Some common said-bookisms are wrong because they aren’t actually a way to speak.
+Some common said-bookisms are potentially distracting because they aren’t actually a way to speak.
 For example, “I knew you’d come back,” she smiled lazily conflates two actions: the speaking and the smiling.
 No, she didn’t smile those words.
-It would be clearer and more publisher-friendly to change the phrase to “she said with a smile” or give the two actions their own sentences.
+It would be clearer and probably more publisher-friendly to change the phrase to “she said with a smile” or give the two actions their own sentences.

 Additionally, animal-sounds are unusually annoying.
 It doesn’t take much of him clucking and her purring to sound absolutely ridiculous.